50.1 Code of ethics for nonjudicial employees of the Unified Court System

 B. Court employees shall be patient and courteous to all persons who come in contact with them.

-C. Court employees shall not discriminate, and shall not manifest by words or conduct bias or prejudice, on the basis of race, color, sex, sexual orientation, religion, creed, national origin, marital status, age or disability.
+C. Court employees shall not discriminate, and shall not manifest by words or conduct bias or prejudice, on the basis of race, color, sex, sexual orientation, gender identity, gender expression, religion, creed, national origin, marital status, age or disability.

 D. Court employees shall not disclose any confidential information received in the course of their official duties, except as required in the performance of such duties, nor use such information for personal gain or advantage.